nizz009/pywikibot/scripts/userscripts/README.md

 ### Basic Operations

 #### base_ops.py
-Contains the basic operations/resuable code for working with Wikipedia and Wikidata pages.
+Contains basic operations/resuable code for working with Wikipedia and Wikidata pages.

 ##### [Recti/Modi]fications:
 1. Add methods to add coordinates and maps in Wikidata